Mikkel-ao/Torsdagsopgaver-4---Scanner/README.md

 2.f: Declare another variable of type int  called <code>age</code> and assign to it the value returned by the <code>nextInt()</code> method of the <code>Scanner</code> object (reuse the <code>Scanner</code> object created in 2.c).

-2.g: Print the value the user writes (the <code>age</code> variable) i.e. like this "You are \<age\> years old".
+2.g: Print the value the user writes (the <code>age</code> variable) i.e. like this: "You are \<age\> years old".

 2.h: Declare a third variable of type int.
 To this variable, assign the calculated number of years until the user can retire.
-You may assume retirement starts at 67 years.
-Print the result (i.e. like this "You have \<x\> years until retirement".
+You may assume retirement starts at age 67.
+Print the result (i.e. like this: "You have \<x\> years until retirement").

 ---

-## Task 3: Finish the GuessANumber class
+## Task 3: Complete the GuessANumber class
-3.a Open the java file above called GuessANumber.java and try to finish the code.
-Follow the steps written as comments in the <code>makeAGuess</code> method.
+3.a Open the java file above called <code>GuessANumber.java</code> and complete the code.
+Follow the steps written as comments in the <code>makeAGuess()</code> method.
 Recursion is mentioned.
 This means that the method must call itself.
+If you are unsure how to use recursion, you may use another strategy.
 <details>
   <summary>Not sure about recursion?</summary>
   <p><a href="https://www.geeksforgeeks.org/recursion-in-java/">Read about it here</a></p>